riqydev/unscramble/README.md

 # unscramble
-simple word game where the user needs to unscramble the letters on screen within a time limit.
+simple word game where the user needs to unscramble the letters on screen within a time limit. [live site url](https://riqydev.github.io/unscramble/)]

 # how to play
 start typing to input a guess, if you're on mobile you will need to click on the empty box to bring the keyboard up.